+articulate questions and ideas, and to communicate their questions, ideas, and concepts to others."
 Joan Steitz "Communication skills are essential.
 In experimental science you're starting from a tradition of knowledge.
 From there you put together a hypothesis and test that hypothesis.
 But this is always done by people talking to each other, people evaluating each other's data.
-Yale is particularly good at teaching students how to communicate at a high level with faculty, postdocs, and research subjects."
+Yale is particularly good at teaching students how to communicate and are motivated to learn new students who are excited about science concepts and make new discoveries.